albar965/littlenavmap-manual/en/WEATHER.md

 ### Active Sky

-Both _Active Sky_ programs are recognized automatically on startup for each simulator.
+All _Active Sky_ programs are recognized automatically on startup for each simulator.
 The `current_wx_snapshot.txt` and `activeflightplanwx.txt` files are loaded and monitored for changes.
 Weather will be reloaded and updated in the information display if necessary.

 You can also select the `current_wx_snapshot.txt` file manually.
 In that case the METARs from this file are displayed for all installed flight simulators.
 The `activeflightplanwx.txt` will be loaded from the same directory.

+Manual file selection can also be useful if a new _Active Sky_ version is not supported by _Little Navmap_ yet.

 Departure and destination weather will be displayed if a flight plan is loaded into one of the _Active Sky_ programs.
 A suffix `Destination` or `Departure` will indicate the usage of Active Sky flight plan weather